 Sargassum is abundant in the ocean with many leafy appendages, branches, and round, berry-like structures that make up the plant.
-These “berries” are gas-filled structures, called pneumatocysts, which are filled mostly with oxygen.
+These “berries” are gas-filled structures, called pneumatocysts, filled mostly with oxygen.
 Pneumatocysts add buoyancy to the plant structure and allow it to float on the surface.

 Where does it come from?

-Recent research points to two areas in the North Atlantic Ocean where concentrations of the seaweed are at its highest – the Sargasso Sea in the North Atlantic and the Great Atlantic Sargassum Belt, stretching from Western Africa to the northern coasts of South America.
+Recent research points to two areas in the North Atlantic Ocean where concentrations of the seaweed are at their highest – the Sargasso Sea in the North Atlantic and the Great Atlantic Sargassum Belt, stretching from Western Africa to the northern coasts of South America.

 The Sargasso Sea